lavalink-devs/Lavalink/IMPLEMENTATION.md

 ---

-### Rest API
+### REST API
 Lavalink exposes a REST API to allow for easy control of the players.
-All routes require the Authorization header with the configured password.
+Most routes require the Authorization header with the configured password.
 ```
 Authorization: youshallnotpass
 ```

-All routes are prefixed with `/v3` as of `v3.6` and the old are deprecated.
+Routes are prefixed with `/v3` as of `v3.6`.
+Routes without an API prefix are to be removed in v4.

 #### Get Players
 Returns a list players in this specific session.